Michael-Dyq/NLP-demo-template/backend/README.md

 export  PATH=/shared/yiwent/miniconda/bin:${PATH}
 ```

 ### Install the Packages your Program Requires

+Please use the following commands to install the required packages.
 ```linux
 conda create -n ENV_NAME_HERE python=3.6
 source activate ENV_NAME_HERE
 pip install ...
 ```

+Please download and install your model to the packages.
-In our case, we need to install the following packages and model:
+In our template, we need to install the following packages and model.

 ```linux
 pip install spacy